mg-felix/sitl-simulations/README.md

 ## Requirements

 This tutorial assumes that you have an Ubuntu 20.04 machine set up.
+If you do not, here are some instructions on how to do it via virtual box: https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview

 ## QGroundControl